 Discover how to analyze survey data and the best practices to streamline survey analysis in your organization.
 Learn how to make survey data analysis easy.

-In this guide, you’ll discover what survey analysis is, the different types of survey data you can interact with, and six steps to conducting effective survey data analysis.
+In this guide, you’ll discover what survey analysis is, the different types of survey data you can interact with, and seven steps to conducting effective survey data analysis.

 Numerical data is fantastic for tracking progress over time.
 But, if you want insight into why someone responded the way they did, a follow-up question that will yield qualitative data is a great idea.

 Before starting with survey analysis, you must ensure your survey data is usable.
-Cleaning your survey data means deciding which respondents to exclude from your analysis, removing low-quality responses, and eliminating duplicated responses.
+Cleaning your survey data means deciding which respondents to exclude from your analysis, removing low-quality responses, and eliminating duplicate responses.

 Some responses may only have answered a small selection of your total questions, while others may have rushed through your survey without considering their answers.
 All of these cases would contribute to low-quality data, which may impact the accuracy of your final results.